Shiamishis/expert-potato/README.md

 # expert-potato
-A simple application to keep track of recipes and preferences between a family or a group of friends.
+A simple application to keep track of recipes and food preferences between a family or a group of friends.